Cabins going in at Littlefield Park

-EXIRA — A $1.2 million project made possible through Urban Renewal funds will help complete new cabins at Littlefield Lake.
+EXIRA — A $1.2 million project made possible through Urban Renewal funds will help complete new cabins at Littlefield Park.

-The plans have been in the works for several years, but the pieces fell into place as funding became available.

 Dirt work began last year, and the cabins will be located south of the boat dock.